Give Your Business an Advantage with Certified Employees

 FOA(Fiber Optics Technician)

-Become a CFOT® -Certified Fiber Optic Technician: a nationally recognized certification from the Fiber Optic Association, and now available through NTT.
+Become a CFOT® -Certified Fiber Optic Technician: a nationally recognized certification from the Fiber Optic Association (FOA), available through NTT Training.

-Not just for phone companies anymore, this certification is respected by electrical and IT managers everywhere because it delivers confidence their people understand design considerations, specification requirements, proper installation & test procedures and safety requirements when working with fiber optics in their facility.
+Not just for phone companies anymore, this certification is respected by electrical and IT managers everywhere because it delivers confidence that your people understand design considerations, specification requirements, proper installation & test procedures and safety requirements when working with fiber optics in your facility.
 This saves time & money on installations, testing & troubleshooting in the event of a failure.